deterministic-arts/deterministic-arts.wbtree/README.md

    no left child and this function returns `nil` instead (it is the only node for which this function returns anything else but a `wbtree:node`)

+ - Function `wbtree:make-tree` `&optional` _initial-entries_ &rarr; _tree_

+   Constructs and returns an instance of `wbtree:tree`.
+If _initial-entries_ is empty, the returned object will be empty.
+Otherwise, it must be a property-list of _key_/_value_ pairs, and the resulting search tree instance will contain exactly those pairs as its entries.

  - Function `wbtree:maximum-key` _object_ `&optional` _default_ &rarr; _key_ _indicator_

    Answers the largest key in search tree _object_.
 If _object_ is empty, returns